Mr-Noah-B/CNIT381-Chatbot/README.md

 </pre>
 Step 3: Update the routers.py file with your routers IP address

-Step 4: In Visual Studio Code, open a termianl in the directory where you put the files for the bot, and run the command **python3 381Bot.py**, which should run the bot in the terminal.
+Step 4: In Visual Studio Code, open a terminal in the directory where you put the files for the bot, and run the command **python3 381Bot.py**, which should run the bot in the terminal.
 <pre>
 --When the bot is running, it should look similar to this
 <img align="left" width="1437" height="375" src="https://github.com/Mr-Noah-B/CNIT381-Chatbot/blob/main/Img/Image-3.JPG">